HesienBurger/A3-Life/README.md

 This repository is for the development of Catalyst's Networks ArmA 3 Island Life.

-Remember: This is a private repository, Dont Share!
-[Coming Soon]
+Remember: This is a private repository[Coming Soon] , our repository and framework will not be opensource and will probably not be anywhere in the near future.